Integration and Automation Tools and Technologies

 Research Director, Automation within the AI and Automation Group

-IDC's Integration and Automation Tools and Technologies program looks at the group of software technologies that individually or collectively manage, automate, and integrate applications, connecting data between internal and external parties.
-This research focuses on how integration coupled with the injection of artificial intelligence (AI) and machine learning (ML) will increasingly speed up, simplify, and improve the speed of delivery of integrations and data sharing.
+IDC's Integration and Automation Tools and Technologies research service analyzes connectivity automation software technologies that individually or collectively manage, automate, and integrate applications, connecting data between internal and external parties.
+This research focuses on how integration coupled with the injection of generative artificial intelligence (GenAI) and machine learning (ML) will increasingly speed up, simplify, and improve the speed of delivery of integrations and data sharing.
+It also covers how these tools are adding new capabilities to help enable and govern AI deployed in the organization.
 As enterprises rethink and expand the role of integrations and developers beyond traditional IT to meet business needs, IDC's Integration and Automation Tools and Technologies research will help subscribers better understand changing customer needs, along with the drivers and challenges they face to uncover what is required to help customers with those changes.

 Markets and Subjects Analyzed